metaljase/SeleniumCaptureHttpResponse/README.md

 # What's SeleniumCaptureHttpResponse?
-SeleniumCaptureHttpResponse is an example of how to capture an HTTP response using Selenium WebDriver, ChromeDriver, Chrome DevTools Protocol (CDP), and C# (.NET 8).
+SeleniumCaptureHttpResponse contains two C# .NET 8 console apps that demonstrate how to capture a HTTP responses using Selenium WebDriver, ChromeDriver, Chrome DevTools Protocol (CDP), and WebDriver BiDi.
 It is not a standalone application, it's a working example of how you can capture HTTP responses (e.g. JSON from API calls) on web pages, inc. 3rd party websites.
 Therefore, you'll need software to compile the code, e.g. Visual Studio 2022.

 ## What's Selenium WebDriver?
 [Selenium](https://www.selenium.dev) WebDriver controls compatible web browsers (inc. Firefox, Chrome, Edge, Internet Explorer) natively, as a real user would.
+[Selenium .NET API documentation](https://www.selenium.dev/selenium/docs/api/dotnet/index.html) can be found on their website.

 ## What's ChromeDriver?
 [ChromeDriver](https://sites.google.com/chromium.org/driver/) is an executable that Selenium WebDriver uses to control Chrome.